UWCS/rs118/src/raytracer.md

 ### 4.2: Rayon (multi-threading)

 How long did that take to execute on your machine?
-You might notice the raytracer starting to chug from here on out, because its doing a lot of maths, and it'll start to do a lot lot more maths as we add more code.
+You might notice the raytracer starting to chug from here on out, because it's doing a lot of maths, and it'll start to do a lot more maths as we add more code.
 This is really what GPUs are for, but that's a whole other rabbit hole.
 We can do a few things to increase performance though.
 Introducing, my favourite crate: [`Rayon`](https://crates.io/crates/rayon).

-Rayon is a data parallelism library that works by converting your iterators to parallel iterators, and then distributing work accross all the cores in your system.
+Rayon is a data parallelism library that works by converting your iterators to parallel iterators, and then distributing work across all the cores in your system.
 We're going to re-write our main rendering loop as an iterator, and then drop Rayon in to make it a lot faster (depending on how many cores you have).

 Where we are using for loops, we generally convert them to iterators using the [`for_each`](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html#method.for_each) adaptor, which just calls a closure on each item of an iterator.
 The two examples below are equivalent.